StefanoBoriero/PowerEnjoy_Boriero_Brunitti/RASD skeleton.md

 -	The car is tagged as Available and is no longer in the employee's list of currently taken in charge vehicles

 **EXCEPTIONS**:  the issue was not solved and the car needs assistance again

+____

+**NAME**: User reserves a car
+**ACTORS**: User
+**PRECONDITION**: The user must be logged in the app and must be on the homepage.
+The user must not be tagged as debtor.
+**EVENT FLOW**:
+- The user selects "Reserve a car" functionality from the menu: he's prompted to the "reserve a car" page
+- The user selects the desired search area (either entering  a specific address or selecting to use the current position).
+- The user inserts the desired search distance and presses the "search" button.
+The user is prompted to the "select a car" page.
+- The user selects one of the available cars from the map.

+**POSTCONDITION**: The reservation is forwarded to the system.
+The system tags the selected car as reserved and initialiazes a 1h timeout for that specific car.
+The user is tagged as active.
+**EXCEPTION**:
+- The user enters an invalid distance ( for axample a negative number) or an invalid search address.
+The reservation is not forwarded and the system asks to enter a valid value.

+____

+**User edits personal information**
+**NAME** :  User edits personal information
+**ACTORS**: User
+**PRECONDITION**: The user must be logged in the app and must be on the homepage.
+**EVENT FLOW**:
+ - The user selects "Access personal area" functionality from the menu: he's prompted to the personal area page.
+ - He selects "Edit personal information" functionality on the "personal area " page: he's prompted to the Edit personal information page.
+ - The user edits his personal information (such as payment details, email etc.) using a form.
+ - The user presses the "save" button.

+**POSTCONDITION**: The new personal information is saved in the system.
+**EXCEPTION**:
+- The user enters invalid payment information or invalid values.
+The system reverts the changes and asks the user to enter valid infomation.

+____

+**User deposits money to personal balance**
+**NAME**: User deposits money to personal balance
+**ACTORS**: User
+**PRECONDITION**: The user must be logged in the app and must be on the homepage
+**EVENT FLOW**:
+- The user selects "Access personal area" functionality from the menu: he's prompted to the "Personal Area"page.
+- He selects "Deposit money" functionality on the "Personal Area" page: he's prompted to the "Deposit Money" page.
+- The user selects the amount of money he wants to deposit from a list of predefined amounts and clicks the "Deposit" button.

+**POSTCONDITION**: The system updates the user account balance.
+**EXCEPTION**:
+- The user tries to deposit more money than he has on his credit card.
+The system shows the user an error message and the balance is not updated.

+____

+**Employee adds a safe parking area**
+**NAME**: Employee adds safe parking area
+**ACTORS**: Employee
+**PRECONDITION**: The employee must be logged in the system and be on the employee homepage.
+**EVENT FLOW**:
+- The employee selects "Add a safe parking area" functionality from the menu: he's prompted to the "Add a safe parking area"page.
+- The "Add a safe parking area" page contains a map where the employee can draw polygons that define safe parking areas.
+The employee draws a safe area and saves.

+**POSTCONDITION**: The new safe areas are saved in the system and are sent to all cars GPS system.
+**EXCEPTION**: None

+____

+**Employee adds a car to the fleet**
+**NAME**: Employee adds a car to the fleet
+**ACTORS**: Employee
+**PRECONDITION**: The employee must be logged in the system and be on the employee homepage.
+**EVENT FLOW**:
+- The employee selects "Add a car" functionality from the menu: he's prompted to the "Add a car"page
+- The "Add a car" page contains a form asking the plate of the car and the mac address of the android device installed on it.
+The employee fills the form
+- The employee clicks the add button

+**POSTCONDITION**: The new car is added to the fleet of PowerEnJoy cars.
+**EXCEPTION**:
+- The employee enters an invalid mac address or plate number.
+The system asks to fill the form again.

+____

 ####3.2.3 Sequence Diagrams
 ![Reservation Sequence Diagram](https://github.com/StefanoBoriero/PowerEnjoy_Boriero_Brunitti/blob/master/SequenceDiagram/Reservation Sequence diagram.jpg